dita4publishers/org.dita4publishers.html5/libs/readMe.txt

 How to build the the css and javascripts
 ****************************************
-The build.xml file contains information to assemble all the javascripts and css of the differents library into :
+The build.xml file contains information to assemble all the javascripts and css of the differents library into css and js compressed files.

-- css/style.css: concatenated and compressed css
-- js/script.js: concatenated and compressed javascripts
+The plugin will attemps to install the yuicompressor.
+If it does not work, you will have to install a copy at the root directory of this plugin.

-1. Download and unpack in the libs directory a version of Yahoo YUI compressor
+1. The Download and unpack in the libs directory a version of Yahoo YUI compressor

    http://yuilibrary.com/download/yuicompressor/